 --protocol Tcp

-- Enable Boot Diagnostics: Configure on all VMs for screenshot and serial console access
+- Enable Boot Diagnostics on all VMs for screenshot and serial console access

-- Implement Regular Snapshots: Daily automated snapshots for quick recovery
+- Daily Automated Snapshots for quick recovery from any failure

-- Use Managed Disks: Better reliability than unmanaged disks
+- Managed Disks for better reliability over unmanaged disks

-- Monitor VM Health: Configure alerts for availability and performance
+- VM Health Alerts for availability and performance thresholds

-- Test DR Procedures: Quarterly drills, monthly restoration tests
+- Quarterly DR Drills with monthly restoration tests

-- Use Infrastructure as Code: ARM templates or Terraform for consistent deployments
+- Infrastructure as Code (ARM or Terraform) for consistent, repeatable deployments

-- Maintain Capacity Reservations: Reserve capacity for mission-critical VMs
+- Capacity Reservations for mission-critical VMs to avoid AllocationFailed errors

 Security Considerations